syednadeembe/project_sessions/README.md

 # [Session 6: Monitoring, Logging, Pipelines and Scaling](https://github.com/syednadeembe/project_sessions/tree/main/session-6)
 **Project:** Implementing Monitoring Scaling and Pipelines Students will configure monitoring using Prometheus and Grafana to collect and visualize metrics from their Kubernetes cluster.
-They will set up a CI/CD pipeline using a tool like GitLab CI/CD to automate the deployment of their application on Kubernetes.
+They will set up a CI/CD pipeline using a tool like GitLab/Jenkins CI/CD to automate the deployment of their application on Kubernetes.
 The project will emphasize best practices for logging, monitoring, and continuous deployment in a Kubernetes environment.
 We will also spend time in setting up metric-server and HPA.

 # [Session-ui](https://github.com/syednadeembe/project_sessions/tree/main/session-ui) [& Session-dbase:](https://github.com/syednadeembe/project_sessions/tree/main/session-dbase) [Adding UI and Mongo Database to the Project]()